TopHillRobotics/quadruped-robot-docs/docs/source/structure.rst

 Source Code Structure
 ==================

-You can find the source code at `GitHub <https://github.com/TopHillRobotics/quadruped-robot/>`_.
-The source code includes five major directories
+You can find the source code at `GitHub <https://github.com/TopHillRobotics/quadruped-robot/>`_, including five major directories.

 * **demo** has many demo examples to help users understand the software usage and the project architecture itself.
 * **extern** contains the third-party dependencies to successfully compile and run the code.